 The Workonomix survey also found that, like me, lots of working Americans yearn to save money this year.
 The top goals are paying down credit card debt (43%), bringing lunch to work instead of buying it (35%), and cutting down on non-essential shopping (33%).

 The key word here is “non-essential.”
-Time Magazine Moneyland uncovers some surprising places where Americans really splurge, sometimes because there’s no choice, but often quite unnecessarily:
+Moneyland also uncovers some surprising places where Americans really splurge, sometimes because there’s no choice, but often quite unnecessarily:

 I love Christmas, don’t get me wrong.
 But I don’t think I’m alone in feeling like it’s become overly commercialized.
 In my book, less stuff doesn’t equal less joy, but it does equal less carbon, less clutter, and less waste.